 17 rendereth every man acceptable.
-It was the Bishop Whitney's role as judge and accepter of accountabilities to give a certificate to a person wanting to go to Zion, so that Bishop Partridge might know of the person's worthiness as "a wise steward and as a faithful laborer" before giving them "an inheritance," meaning land.
+It was Bishop Whitney's role as judge and accepter of accountabilities to give a certificate to a person wanting to go to Zion, so that Bishop Partridge might know of the person's worthiness as "a wise steward and as a faithful laborer" before giving them "an inheritance," meaning land or a business stewardship.